alexandruast/hypercube/README.md

 # hypercube

-## CentOS Microservices Platform Built on Kubernetes
+## Microservices Platform Built on Kubernetes

 ### Success criteria
   - Have a fully configured Kubernetes cluster